jekylltools/jekyll-redirect-layout/README.md

 2. Create a `_redirects` folder in the Jekyll root folder.

 3. Add the following to `_config.yml`.
-This adds the `redirects` collection to Jekyll and sets the default layout for the collection:
+This adds the `redirects` collection to Jekyll and sets the default layout for the collection to `_layouts/redirect.html`:

 	```
 	collections: